Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 <br>

 ## 🪶 Contribution and usages
-### Copyright notice
+### The project
 Feel free to contribute to this project by forking it and making pull requests.
 You can also open an issue if you find a bug or have any suggestion.
 However, you can't distribute this project without contacting me first.

-Please see the [LICENSE](LICENSE.md) file for more details.
+This project is licensed under the [SaveMyPhind License](LICENSE.md).
+Please check for more details.

-### Libraries
+### Libraries licenses
 This project uses third-party libraries.
-See the [license list](licenses.md) for more details about libraries' licenses.
+See the [license list](licenseList.md) for more details about libraries' licenses.

 <br>